bad1dea/NXCheats/METAL GEAR SOLID - Master Collection Version/README.md

 1. God Mode
 1. Unl.
 Health
 1. Unl.
 Oxygen
+1. Crawl, Run & Snow Steps Are Silent
 1. No Reload
 1. Radar Not Jammed When Spotted
+1. Ghost Mode
 1. First Person Mode (Press Triangle)
 1. Have SOCOM Pistol
 1. Have FAMAS Rifle
+1. Have Grenades
 1. Have Nikita
-1. Have PSG1 Rifle
+1. Have Stinger
 1. Have Claymore Mines
 1. Have C4
-1. Have Grenades
 1. Have Stun Grenades
 1. Have Chaff Grenades
+1. Have PSG1 Rifle
 1. Have Cigarettes
 1. Have Scope
 1. Have Cardboard Box A